 In some cases, gifted students can present with an asynchronous profile; they may exhibit pronounced strengths in certain domains, along with significantly greater difficulty in others.
 While on the one hand they may negotiate complex concepts and solve advanced problems with facility, sustaining their focus and completing a simple task or worksheet can seem difficult.
 This can be due to motivation and interest level, or in some cases, there may be coexisting attention or executive functioning challenges.
-Students with this type of 'asynchronous' profile can be misunderstood in a classroom setting; their individual learning needs, as well as their strengths may be under-recognized or in some instances, misdiagnosed.
+Students with this type of 'asynchronous' profile can be misunderstood in a classroom setting; their individual learning needs, as well as their strengths may be under-recognized.

-A more comprehensive learning assessment may be indicated to better understand the source of these challenges: This includes an IQ Assessment; Academic Testing (components of reading, writing, math); and additional measures designed to look at the "building blocks" of learning including:
+A more comprehensive learning assessment may be indicated to better understand the source of these challenges: This includes an IQ Assessment of intellectual and cognitive functioning; Academic Testing; and additional Neuropsychological Measures designed to look at the "building blocks" of learning.
+These can include: